-How Pickleball Began
+How Did Pickleball Start?

 The game was first invented in 1965 on Bainbridge Island, Washington, just outside Seattle.
 Three dads returned from golfing to find their families bored.
 No one could find the shuttlecock for the badminton, so they used Wiffle balls instead, lowered the badminton net, and fabricated some paddles from plywood.
 Thus, Pickleball was born.

 According to legend, the odd name for the sport appears to have been derived from the “pickle boat,” a nickname for the last boat to return from a fishing trip.
 However, the origin of the name is debated.
 The other story is that the owner of the home where the sport was invented, then-state Rep. Joel Pritchard—a future congressman and lieutenant governor of Washington—had a family dog named Pickles.

 No matter where the name came from, pickleball soon became extremely popular among Pritchard’s neighbors, spreading from there to become a worldwide sport.

 Keep reading to learn the rules of playing pickleball.

 The first known pickleball tournament was held in 1976, according to the USA Pickleball Association.
 USAPA was organized in 1984, and the first official rule book was published that same year.
 By 1990, pickleball was being played in all 50 states.
 The sport continued to spread as it became increasingly popular in senior athletic events in the early 2000s.

 Although the sport is now more than 50 years old, it’s grown rapidly over the past decade.
 The USAPA estimates that more than 2.815 million people now play the game nationwide and there are nearly 5,883 known places to play, more than doubling since 2010.